-A capital gain is the difference between the price you paid for an asset and the higher price you sold it for.
+A capital gain is a difference between the price you paid for an asset and the higher price you sold it for.
 The IRS wants a cut off that profit, and they take it in the form of a capital gains tax.
 There are realized and unrealized capital gains.
-A gain is not realized until the asset is sold.
+Gains are not realized until the asset is sold.

 If you hold an investment for less than one year, it’s considered a short-term investment, and you will pay a higher tax rate, the same rate that your income is taxed at.
 Selling investments in the short term are considered a job in a way, and you’ve taxed accordingly.

 If you wait more than a year to sell, you will be taxed at a much lower rate, no more than 15%.
-That’s a substantial difference so be sure you take that into account when you’re deciding whether or not to sell.
+That’s a substantial difference so be sure you take that into account capital loss when you’re deciding whether or not to sell.

 Dividends are investment income from owning stocks.
 It’s a share of a corporation’s profits that is paid to investors.
 You can do two things with those dividends, keep them and pay taxes on them or reinvest them by buying more shares in the company.

-Investors must adhere to specific rules too.
+Investors must adhere to specific tax laws too.
 They must own the dividend paying stock for no fewer than 60 days out of a 121 day period called the holding period.

 Dividends that don’t meet those standards are considered nonqualified.

-Depending on your tax bracket, qualified dividends are taxed at 0, 15, or 20%.
+Depending on your marginal tax rate, qualified dividends are taxed at 0, 15, or 20%.
 The dividend income has to be included with your other sources of income to determine your bracket.